-The Jesse M. Unruh Building is part of a registered historic district.
-The elements of the building that contribute to its historical significance and that of the district will be described and the potential for the proposed project to impact the historic features will be assessed.
+The Gregory Bateson Building is designated as a historically significant building due to its innovative design elements, which at the time were considered to be cutting edge for architectural design and energy efficiency.
+The elements of the building that contribute to its historical significance will be described and the potential for the proposed project to impact the historic features of the building will be assessed.
 Consultation will be initiated with the State Historic Preservation Officer per Public Resources Code Section 5024/5024.5.
 In addition, outreach to the Native American community and local historical groups will be conducted to solicit information on tribal cultural resources and any known cultural resources concerns or issues.
 There is the potential for buried prehistoric and historic-era resources within the project area, as there is in much of downtown Sacramento.
 Due to the potential for limited ground disturbance (such as for utility connections), potential impacts to these resources during project construction will be considered in the EIR.